DEXA scan

 • have been taking oral glucocorticoid medicines for 3 months or more

-• have a parent or sibling who has had a fracture before 65 years of age.
+• have a parent or sibling who has had a fracture before 65 years of age

 The results of the DEXA scan help your healthcare provider estimate your risk of fractures (broken bones).
 If you're having treatment for osteoporosis the scan can also be done to see how well the treatment is working.

 The DEXA scan is performed using X-ray equipment and a computer.
 While you lie on a table, the scanner passes over your body with invisible low-dose X-ray beams.
-It send the results to the computer which translates the density measurements into images and graphs.
+It sends the results to the computer which translates the density measurements into images and graphs.

 • The scanning table is not enclosed.